fakufaku/pyramic-dataset/README.md

 ### Dataset

-The dataset and code is available on Zenodo split in two parts due to its size:
+The dataset and code is available on Zenodo split in two records due to its size:

-* Raw only: 10.5281/zenodo.1209005
+* Compressed, segmented, and impulse responses: [10.5281/zenodo.1209563](https://zenodo.org/record/1209563)
-* Compressed and processed: 10.5281/zenodo.1209563
+* Raw recordings in wav format only: [10.5281/zenodo.1209005](https://zenodo.org/record/1209005)

-A zipped version of this documentation and code is stored along the data on Zenodo but is also available on github for convenience.
+The documentation, code, and calibrated locations are stored on [github](https://zenodo.org/deposit/1209563).
+A zipped version is distributed along with the data on Zenodo.

 #### Download the dataset

-The dataset is split in four different archives
+The dataset is split in four different archives that can be downloaded separately.

 * The raw recordings in wav format (38GB)
 * The raw recordings compressed to [tta](compression) format (18GB)
 * The segmented recorded samples in wav format (22GB) (**<- probably what you need**)
 * The impulse responses (280MB)

-The following will get you started
+The following will get you started.

     git clone https://github.com/fakufaku/pyramic-dataset
     cd pyramic-dataset

     # get the segmented measurements (probably what you want)
-    wget -qO- <url> | tar xzv
+    wget -qO- https://zenodo.org/record/1209563/files/pyramic-segmented.tar.gz | tar xzv

     # OR Get the raw measurements
     wget -qO- https://zenodo.org/record/1209005/files/pyramic_raw_recordings.tar.gz | tar xzv